Member Agency Story

 “This is Real Charity!”—One Woman’s Story of Recovery after Floods Ruined Her Home

-A story about Disaster Operations featuring Catholic Charities Archdiocese of Galveston/Houston
+A story about Disaster Relief featuring Catholic Charities Archdiocese of Galveston/Houston

 The day after the 2015 Memorial Day flooding in the Houston area, staff members of Catholic Charities of Galveston-Houston were out in the field assessing the needs of their senior citizen clients.
 One of those clients was Minthia Terry, 74, an initially suspicious but ultimately overjoyed disaster survivor whose home was repaired with help from Catholic Charities.